dabbler0/bc18-tinyview/README.md

 This viewer is not very good and needs improvement.
 Fork this repository and make pull requests and I will merge them when I'm paying attention.
 General things that need to be done:
  - Make sure we're not making off-by-one-turn errors with when things should be rendered
- - Visualize Mars at all
+ - Visualize Mars at all (done but untested for any units)
  - Distinguish between different types of units (done except for rockets)
  - Visualize health bars on units (done)
  - Make visualizations for attacks that make clear who is attacking whom (done except for healers, javelin, snipe)